-InclusionInclusion is doing typical things, with typical people, in typical ways, in typical places.
+InclusionInclusion is doing ordinary things, with ordinary people, in ordinary ways, in ordinary places.

 Getting a Life, Not a Service

 How can we use what we have to create what we need?’ is a question that we often ask ourselves and the families that we work with.
 It arises from a belief, a strongly held philosophy, that much of what is good in life is not in the currency of money.
 It also comes from a recognition that we can lose years, decades even, in the struggle to obtain better services and more resources.
 But that ultimately our children’s life is here and now.
 If we shift our focus, we can use the tools that we have to build a good life, an ordinary life for the people we love and support.